florinmirosnicencu/ts-monorepo/README.md

-## Just learning how to use a monorepo based on a course from Front End Masters
+#### Just learning how to use a monorepo based on a course from FrontEndMasters